Signed in as:

 Mission:

-To ignite conversations around the African and African American experience that fill new books, films, minds, artistic expressions, music, podcasts, blogs, and social interaction across diverse populations.
-To rally against the dilution of our heritage and legacy that has been underrepresented in mainstream history, literature, and media.
-To ensure that libraries, museums, schools, and media that participate in institutionalized bias do not ignore Black lives, and to provide support for scholastic study at the college level.
-Our Authors' Study Club is dedicated to fostering these conversations and supporting the creation and dissemination of works that highlight the richness of our history and culture.
+Our Authors Study Club is dedicated to igniting meaningful conversations around the African and African American experience, inspiring the creation of new books, films, artistic expressions, music, podcasts, blogs, and social interactions across diverse communities.
+We strive to celebrate and amplify our rich heritage and legacy, ensuring it is accurately represented in history, literature, and media.
+By partnering with libraries, museums, schools, and media outlets, we aim to promote inclusive storytelling and support scholarly study at the college level.
+Through these efforts, we foster the creation and dissemination of works that showcase the richness and vibrancy of our history and culture.

 Vision: